GWartelle/GWartelle/README.md

 ### Contact

-If you want to take a look at my work, I invite you to go check my [portfolio](https://gwartelle.github.io/MyPortfolio/).
+If you want to take a look at my work, I invite you to go check out my [portfolio](https://gwartelle.github.io/MyPortfolio/).

 And if you'd like to get in touch with me, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/gabriel-wartelle/).